-- Work for all learning areas placed randomly in their files or their bag; no separate sections for each subject.
-Consequently important assessment sheets or course outlines are lost. - Students are not regularly cleaning out their files and removing old schoolwork. - Lack of paper to use if they need to hand in a short classroom activity.
-Always have some spare lined paper available to avoid them tearing pages from their exercise books. - Too many files.
+- Students are not regularly cleaning out their files, locker and not removing old schoolwork; - Lack of paper to use if they need to hand in a short classroom activity.
+Always have some spare lined paper available to avoid them tearing pages from their exercise books; - Too many files.
 This adds extra weight to already heavy bags.
-Use electronic copies at home if possible.
+Use electronic copies at home where possible, and leave the heavy books on-site at the College.